UK's Gambling Act 2005

 Who Can Legally Gamble in the UK?

 In the UK, the legal minimum age for online gambling is 18.
-Operators enforce strict measures to prevent underage betting; upon identifying under-18s, casinos must immediately terminate the account and seize any funds won.
+Operators enforce strict measures to prevent underage betting; upon identifying’under-18s, casinos must immediately terminate the account and seize any funds won.

 KYC and AML Verifications as per the Gambling Act 2005

-Under the Gambling Act 2005, online casinos in the UK are mandated to adhere to rigorous Know Your Customer (KYC) and Anti-Money Laundering (AML) policies to combat fraud, guarantee player safety, and uphold financial security.
+KYC and AML Verifications as per the Gambling Act 2005 Under the Gambling Act 2005, online casinos in the UK are mandated to adhere to rigorous Know Your Customer (KYC) and Anti-Money Laundering (AML) policies to combat fraud, guarantee player safety, and uphold financial security.
 These verifications intertwine, necessitating operators to confirm their customers’ identity, age, and residence before permitting gambling, as well as conducting financial checks to maintain a closed-loop system.What is a closed-loop system?
 A closed-loop system in online gambling means that withdrawals must be processed via the same method used for deposits.
 If the original source isn’t available, casinos employ a specific process to verify the ownership of the new method.How Do Online Casinos Verify Your Information?
+Many of today’s online casinos leverage electronic verifications that discreetly confirm your identity and age by comparing gathered data with the information you’ve submitted.
+Others (or if that fails) will lead you through a step-by-step process post-account creation, which typically involves submitting documents such as:

 • Proof of identity (e.g., passport, driver’s licence)